Joe-McCann/cs-241-hugo-notes/content/course/numberTheory/Sections/modMathIntro.md

 Mod is cool and all, but in order to do really any mathematics, we are going to want to do some identities so we can work with it and do some cool stuff later down the line.
 Lets start with easy shit and then work our way into some harder ones.
 We will then parlay this into an algorithm to calculate insanely large modulus values.

-Lets start with some easy equality stuff
+Let's start with some easy equality stuff

 > **Theorem**: If $a\equiv b\mod n$ then $ka\equiv kb\mod n$
 {{% callout info %}}